ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

 - `credits`: The number of credits to purchase for this subscription.
 The more credits purchased, the more pulses will be received.
 - `frequency`: The distribution interval for pulses, specified in block numbers.
 [See note 1](#notes)
 - `metadata`: Optional metadata associated with the subscription, provided as a bounded vector.
-- `pulse_filter`: An optional filter to specify which pulses to include in the subscription.
 - `sub_id`: An optional subscription ID.
 If `None`, a new ID will be generated automatically.

 **Notes**